harrythomas1998/Assignment/README.md

 * Communicate all feedback during reviews, this includes questions
 * Test before and during reviews to avoid bugs making it to production

-This example of [Crucible's team workflow](https://confluence.atlassian.com/crucible/defining-your-workflow-298977486.html) explains the various types of code reviews.
+This example of [Crucible's team workflow](https://confluence.atlassian.com/crucible/defining-your-workflow-298977486.html) explains the various types of teams and code reviews.

 ![Crucible team workflow](https://confluence.atlassian.com/crucible/files/298977486/299958592/3/1346045693851/one-to-one-review.png)